intel/tdx-module-binaries/README.md

      ```
      ./blob_join.sh <path_to_bin> <path_to_sigstruct>
      ```
-   - python `version_select_and_load.py --list` prints a few labels with each TDX module.
+   - python `version_select_and_load.py --list` prints a few labels with each Intel TDX module.
 Following labels are supported:
         1. Incompatible - the module isn't compatible with the current CPU or SEAMLDR.
 I.e., the system cannot load the module.
         2. Debug - the module is a debug version of module.
-        3. TD-Preserving-incapable - the module isn't compatible with the current running TDX module.
+        3. TD-Preserving-incapable - the module isn't compatible with the current running Intel TDX module.
 Generally, this is because either the module has a different major.minor version or its update version is greater than the current module's.

 ## Important Notes